MichaelSebero/PrivateGPT4Linux/README.md

 ```
 llamacpp:
   prompt_style: "llama2"
-  llm_hf_repo_id: TheBloke/Nous-Hermes-Llama2-GGUF | This Where it looks to find the repo.
+  llm_hf_repo_id: TheBloke/Nous-Hermes-Llama2-GGUF | This is where it looks to find the repo.
   llm_hf_model_file: nous-hermes-llama2-13b.Q5_K_S.gguf | This is where it looks to find a specific file in the repo.
 ```
 > [ prompt_style ] should be 'default', 'llama2', 'tag', 'mistral' or 'chatml'